DVM-Backend-Recruitment/dvm-backend-task-2-pratulgupta2007/README.md

 ```
 docker-compose down
 ```
-> [!CAUTION]
-> Ensure to NOT add the '-v' flag as it will remove the postgres database volume as well causing the same migration error as in development

 3. Start the production containers:

 ```
 docker-compose -f docker-compose.prod.yml up -d --build
-docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear
 ```

-4. Perform migrations (if any) by repeating
+4. Perform migrations (if any) by repeating the same process as in development.

 5. Test the server at http://localhost